Coto-Studio/hugo-innocent-dreams/content/_index.md

 My name is Nelson de Witt, but it's also Roberto Coto.
 I am one of El Salvador's Disappeared Children, kids who were separated from their families during the country's 13-year-long civil war.

-**I am currently seeking representation for my auto-fiction novel, which is complete at 118,000-words.** If you are a literary agent who is interested in taking a look at my project, [please get in touch](#contact-info), and I would be happy to forward a sample of any length.
+**I am currently seeking representation for my novel, which is 115,000-words in its current draft.** If you are a literary agent who is interested in taking a look at my project, [please get in touch](#contact-info), and I would be happy to forward a sample of any length.

 Since the 1950s, governments throughout Central and South America have abducted more than 100,000 people as a strategy of intimidation and control.
 While most are presumed dead, a small subset, almost entirely children, have survived and had their origins concealed.